 What about them?
 If I need them, I specify them in tests.
 If I don’t, I don’t.

-nil was rarely ever a problem.
-Basically, it provides an automatic implementation of the Null Object Pattern.
+In Objective-C, nil was rarely ever a problem.
+It provides an automatic implementation of the Null Object Pattern.

 But it doesn’t decrease the tests.